milaboratory/mixcr/doc/quickstart.rst

 Analysis of RNA-Seq data
 ^^^^^^^^^^^^^^^^^^^^^^^^

-MiXCR allows to extract immunological sequences from a large RNA-Seq datasamples.
+MiXCR allows to efficiently extract TCR and BCR sequences from RNA-Seq data.
 This can be done in the following way:

 1. Alignment